maranomynet/formatchange/README.md

 The constructor accepts two optional Object arguments: `formatGroups` and `options`.

-`formatGroups` allows you to optionally split the formats defined by your CSS into named groups – which can be convenient when handling format-change events (more on that later).
+`formatGroups` allows you to optionally split the formats defined by your CSS into named groups – which can be convenient when handling format-change events (more on that below).

 ```js
 var formatGroups = {